krystianbajno/eventhorizon/README.md

 The versatile OSINT tool that allows operators to search for specific cities and keywords, then visualize events on a map.

-It aggregates news and maps them to the geo map.
-Search for keywords and cities.
+It aggregates information and maps it to the geo map.
+Fuzzy search for keywords and cities.

 # Example usages